Fact Sheet 4:

 The answer is simple: The sender hopes the mailing will persuade you to do something such as buy, donate, subscribe or invest.
-The closer the mailing comes to matching your consumer “profile,” the more likely you are to respond to what the sender has to offer.

 Direct marketing mailing lists are developed through numerous data sources.
 Data brokers collect and aggregate consumer information from a wide range of sources to create detailed profiles of individuals.
 These companies then sell or share your personal information with companies that send junk mail.
 Public records, magazine subscriptions, charitable donations, buyer loyalty programs, “consumer” surveys and product warranty forms also provide a rich source of information about you.